creeperlv/Site-13/README.md

 It's to hard to make an IL on my own, old one is back with much more powerful and new APIs.

-## Replaced original thrid-party FPS controller
+## Replaced old thrid-party FPS controller

-It was replaced by FPS-All-In-One and I modified it.
-The original FPS controller is to buggy and old.
+It was replaced by ~~FPS-All-In-One and I modified it~~ a self-made FPS controller, it is cleaner and more suitable for this game.
+The old FPS controller is to buggy and old, the one from FPS-All-In-One is also old and too heavy.

 ## Copyright

 CC BY-SA 3.0

 ![CC BY-SA](https://mirrors.creativecommons.org/presskit/buttons/88x31/svg/by-sa.svg)